 - Major components of the Child Find system at ITINERIS include:

 - LEA implementation and coordination of Child Find activities within the LEA’s jurisdiction (§300.131).

 - USOE provision of ongoing technical assistance to LEAs (including public charter schools), private schools, and other State agencies in implementing the Child Find system.

 - Implementation of the statewide data collection system for reporting student information, including Federal student count (§300.640-641).

 - The collection and use of data to meet the requirements of this section are subject to the confidentiality of information provisions under these Rules and in accordance with school policies.

 - Either a parent or staff member at ITINERIS can initiate a request for initial evaluation to determine if a student is a student with a disability under Part B of the IDEA.

 - Once consent to test is signed and returned, the special education department has 45 school days to complete testing.
 Once testing is complete, the special education case manager has 30 days to hold the eligibility meeting.
 The process takes time and requires as much detail and data collection that the referring staff member can provide.
 It is also important to discover whether or not a student is struggling due to English being a second language.
 In such circumstances, additional testing may be required.

-If you have any questions or concerns regarding ITINERIS’ Child Find or anything else related to Special Education services, please contact Jennifer Howell (SPEDCO Consulting), Director of Special Education: email@example.com
+If you have any questions or concerns regarding ITINERIS’ Child Find or anything else related to Special Education services, please contact Cara Baker (SPEDCO Consulting), Director of Special Education: email@example.com